-13.3.
-Boot Reimbursement-Public Works
+13.3 Boot Allowance

-The Department of Public Works will provide annual reimbursement of up to \$75.00 for certain classifications of employees in Public Works who are required to purchase boots meeting the Suitable Footwear Standard set by the Department of Public Works.

-The Department of Public Works will provide annual reimbursement of up to \$175.00 for certain classifications of employees in Public Works who are required to purchase boots meeting the American National Standards Institute Z41 PT 99 PR (Puncture Resistant Standard).
+- (a) The County will provide annual reimbursement of up to \$125 for certain classifications of employees in Public Works who are required to purchase boots meeting the suitable footwear standard set by the Department of Public Works. - (b) The County will provide annual reimbursement of up to \$225 for certain classifications of employees in Public Works who are required to purchase boots meeting the American National Standards Institute Z41 PT 99 PR (Puncture Resistant Standard).